Bristol & Bath Locksmiths - Lock Types

-Help to Identify the Type of Locks Commonly Fitted to Properties in Bristol and Bath
+Help to Identify the Types of Locks Commonly Fitted in Bristol & Bath

-At Bristol and Bath Locksmiths we want to be able identify your lock problem as quickly and efficiently as possible.
-In order to help us do this it will be helpful when you call us if you can identify the type of lock you have.
-We have therefore prepared this page as a quick easy illustrated guide to the types of locks most commonly found in UK properties.
+At Bristol and Bath Locksmiths we want to be able to identify your lock problem as quickly and efficiently as possible.
+In order to help us do this it will be helpful, when you call us, if you can identify the type of door and lock you have.
+We have therefore prepared this page as a quick and easy illustrated guide to the types of locks most commonly found in UK properties.

 Standard Yale and Yale Type Locks (Latch Locks)

 One of the most common types of lock used in the UK is the Latch lock (also known as a night-latch lock).
-These are most commonly surface mounted on the door, in contrast to mortice locks (see below) which are set into the door in a mortice – hence the name.
-As with hoover and vacuum cleaners the manufacturer Yale has become synonymous with this type of lock and these locks, particularly in the UK, are now generally referred to as ‘Yale locks’.
-The picture below shows an actual Yale latch lock manufactured by Yale – as can be seen by the Yale branding on the handle.
+These are most commonly surface mounted on the door, in contrast to mortice locks (see below) which are set into the door in a mortice - hence the name.
+As with Hoover and vacuum cleaners, the manufacturer Yale has become synonymous with this type of lock.
+So, these locks, particularly in the UK, are now generally referred to as 'Yale locks'.
+The first picture shows an actual Yale latch lock manufactured by Yale - as can be seen by the Yale branding on the handle.

 This traditional design is still in production but Yale also produce more modern looking (squared off) designs.
 These models usually feature a deadlocking feature and are referred to as deadlocking night-latches.

 Just as with hoover and vacuum cleaners Yale is not the only manufacturer of these types of locks, the picture shows a generic non branded night latch lock, these are still commonly referred to as 'Yale' locks.
 Once again these generic 'Yale' locks come in either the traditional look - as pictured, or more modern looking squared off designs.
 As with the Yale product the the squared off designs may incorporate a deadlocking feature.